AyushSoni-7/example-voting-app-k8s-terraform/README.md

 copy the url of result-app and voting app and then paste the same on local browser.

 ## Testing Application
-voting app has 2 votes cats/dogs.
-Select anyone of then the result app will show the percentage of votes cast.
+The voting app has two votes : 1.cats 2.dogs.
-As this is a local deploymeny with single user.
+When any one of the above is selected, the result app will show the percentage of votes cast.
+As this is a local deployment with single user.
 Only one vote can be cast.
 So the result app will show the result based on single vote cast.